 In its Directive 2010/45/EU, the European Union calls for the equal treatment of electronic invoices and paper invoices under law.
 In Austria this provision was implemented with the 2012 Tax Amendment Act (Abgabenänderungsgesetz 2012).

-The Directive 2014/55/EU obliges all Member States to ensure that contracting authorities and contracting entities are unable to refuse the acceptance of electronic invoices in the future.
+The Directive 2014/55/EU obliges all Member States to ensure that contracting authorities and contracting entities are unable to refuse the acceptance of electronic invoices as of April 18th 2019.
 The process of the federal solution is also available for the other public sector agencies.
 Therefore the technical requirements for the rapid and simple implementation of this EU directive are already given now.
 An obligation for the contracting partners for the transmission of e-Invoices to other public sector agencies does not arise thereby.
 According to the BVergG 2018, non-primary purchasers will not have to implement the regulation until 12 months later, i.e. by 18 April 2020.

 The transmission of e-Invoices via the USP offers the full transmission safety within the meaning of the UStG and the SigG due to the authenticated access.
 The invoices must not be signed.
 Signed invoices are accepted however.